Overcoming Planning Mistakes

 Takeaways: Overcoming planning mistakes requires some strategic thinking up front to ensure all the possible outcomes and issues have been addressed.

-I recently had the opportunity to address a group of folks who are undergoing some community-wide leadership training.
-The topic I was asked to focus on is strategic planning and I tied some leadership issues into the process.
+A few years ago, I had the opportunity to address a group of folks who were undergoing some community-wide leadership training.
+I was asked to focus on the topic of strategic planning and I tied some leadership issues into the process.
 I am about to describe a couple of examples of planning mistakes that were takeaways from this session and offer some possible lessons from them.

 Imagine you are a coordinator for public services.
 This could be related to municipal waste management, child protection services or perhaps court administration.
 You are informed that a new building is being constructed and are told which departments or activities will be moved to the new building.
 To that end, the people in charge of the planning interview you and your teammates to gain insight about the best use of the new spaces where you will be working.
 You provide the input and everyone involved walks away with the impression that all the needs and details have been adequately handled.